Lithium mining in Bolivia: History

-In 2008, then president Evo Morales announced state control of the lithium industry by the state's lithium company Yacimientos del Litio Boliviano (YLB).
+In 2008, then president Evo Morales announced state control of the lithium industry by the state's lithium company YLB.
+YLB sought to not only control the lithium mining business in Bolivia, but also produce lithium products such as batteries and be able to participate with these lithium products globally.
 YLB has struggled to increase production, while attempts to work with private foreign companies, such as a 2018 deal with the German company ASISA, have been hindered by protests.

+Morales had high hopes concerning lithium mining within Bolivia, believing that if the industry thrived in the country, it would result in great amounts of financial support for Bolivians and aid the country's economy.
+Morales's vice president, Álvaro García Linera, claimed that lithium would help 40% of Bolivians by providing scientific and technological jobs that are everywhere across the globe.
+Government policy advocated for Bolivians owning all of lithium mining within the country, but this did not happen.

-Bolivian president Luis Arce is more supportive of foreign investment than Morales and has explored collaboration with outsiders, despite opposition from those that wish to limit foreign involvement.
+Former Bolivian president Luis Arce was more supportive of foreign investment than Morales and explored collaboration with outsiders, despite opposition.
 In 2023, YLB made a deal with the Chinese battery company CATL to allow for the further industrialization of the industry.
 YLB is in talks with companies from the US, China, and Russia.

+Rodrigo Paz, current Bolivian president, campaigned on a free-market approach within Bolivia and promised to move away from the past economic system, which mainly situated itself within the oil and natural gas mining industries.
+This is in contrast to the views and policies of Evo Morales and Luis Arce, and signals a more conservative approach to politics.